SKA-ScienceDataProcessor/algorithm-reference-library/docs/arllib_bestpractices.rst

 + There are no methods attached to the data classes apart from variant constructors as needed.
 + Standalone, stateless functions are used for all processing
 + All function parameters are passed by the kwargs mechanism

+Additions and changes should adhere to these principles.